MaxBWiseman/Predictive_Analytics_Project/README.md

       * Correlation/PPS analysis
       * Discover marketable correlations/relationships with an ML solution if applicable
 * Hypothesis 3 -
-  * Users with a high or low step counts are expected to find either positive or negative correlations with other smart-watch health variables
+  * Users with a high or low step counts are expected to find either positive or negative correlations with other smart-watch health variables.
+Try and predict step counts if applicable
   * Significance Level/Alpha: 5%
   * This segment could be targeted with more running related products
   * This will be a Null Hypothesis, there wont be a correlation between heart rate and step count